 facility where Bruce works.

-Bradley and his father are grateful for the opportunities
+Bradley and his father are grateful for the

-that PCL’s student programs have afforded him.
+opportunities that PCL’s student programs have

 “The Student Program was a beneficial starting point,” said Bradley.
 “I can credit a lot of my achievements, success, and growth to that opportunity.”